gvwilson/thirdbit/src/fiction/santas/index.md

 The man's arms and jaw had mechanical joints, and his eyes were lightbulbs like Elfabot's.
-Finner glanced sidelong at the santa, but she had sunk into her parka, and the shadows under her eyes were even deeper and darker than when they left the subway station.
+Finner glanced sidelong at the santa, but she had sunk into her survival suit, and the shadows under her eyes were even deeper and darker than when they left the subway station.

-They made half a dozen stops after that, and were met each time by someone cheerful and mechanical.
+They made half a dozen stops after that.
+Each time they were met by someone cheerful and mechanical.
 When Finner finally worked up the courage to point this out to Elfabot, its response was,
 "It's best she doesn't know."